philocalyst/fweh/README.md

         # For release version:
         cargo run --release -- <input_image> [options]
         ```
-    The compiled binary will be in `target/debug/frame` or `target/release/frame`.
+    The compiled binary will be in `target/debug/fweh` or `target/release/fweh`.

 ## Install

-You can install Frame in a few ways:
+You can install Fweh in a few ways:

 1.  **Using `just` (if you have `just` installed and are in the project root):**
     ```bash